Do Scratch Cards or Lottery Tickets Expire UK?

 Do Lottery Tickets Expire?

-It’s always a good idea to check tickets promptly and hold onto them somewhere safe until the results are confirmed.
+It is advisable to check tickets shortly after the draw and to keep them in a safe place until the results are confirmed.

 How Long Before a National Lottery Ticket Expires?